College Grove (sports ground)

 College Grove sports ground is a multi sport facility in Wakefield, West Yorkshire, England.
 It is owned and run by Wakefield Sports Club (College Grove) Ltd.

-The current main users of the ground are Wakefield Hockey Club, Wakefield Bowls Club and Wakefield Squash Club.
+The current main users of the ground are Wakefield Hockey Club, Wakefield Rifle and Pistol Club, Wakefield Bowls Club and Wakefield Squash Club.

 Location

 The sports ground is located on the edge of Wakefield city centre on Eastmoor Road.
 It is enclosed on the north side by Eastmoor Road, the south by Smirthwaite Street, houses on Pinderfields Road on the east and houses on College Grove view on the west.
 The Ordnance Survey map reference is SE3321NW.

 History

 In 1847, a bowling club started playing on the Smirthwaite Street green.
 A year later, Wakefield Cricket Club was formed to play on Grove Hall grounds, which neighbour the existing ground.
 A new club was formed as Wakefield Cricket and Bowling Club.

 In July 1873, a united South of England side played a game against a local 22 and, in 1878, Yorkshire played a game there.
 However the ground proved to be too small for first class cricket, although Yorkshire's second 11 continued to play on the ground until the 1960s.